svalluru/flowise-chat-agent-rhoai/README.md

 ## Key Components

 ### **LLM Inference Server**
 The LLM inference server is hosted on **Red Hat OpenShift AI** with the **Granite Model** (Granite-3.1-8B-Instruct).
 Granite is a powerful model that’s designed for instructive tasks, making it well-suited for conversational agents.
 This model is coupled with **Nomic-embed-text-v1.5**, which is used for generating high-quality text embeddings from the knowledge content.
+Here is an excellent video by Red Hat Research team : Guide to Deploying AI Models on Red Hat OpenShift AI (https://www.youtube.com/watch?v=5AjJAGDDDDQ)

 ### **File Loader**
 The **File Loader** node is responsible for loading the PDF files into Flowise.
 These PDFs contain the knowledge base that will be used by the agent to respond to queries.